lockss/lockss-rtd-portal/docs/migration/configuring2.rst

       1. The LOCKSS 2.x configuration script will find the LOCKSS 1.x configuration file :file:`/etc/lockss/config.dat` directly, so you do not need to do anything in this step.

-      2. If your LOCKSS network uses LCAP SSL keystores for encrypted communication between nodes, see the :doc:`lcap-ssl` chapter.
+      2. If your LOCKSS network uses LCAP SSL keystores for encrypted communication between nodes, see the :doc:`lcap-ssl` appendix for additional instructions in this spot.

 ---------------------------------------------
 Running :program:`configure-lockss --migrate`
 ---------------------------------------------

-The second part of this phase is to run the :program:`configure-lockss` tool with the special ``--migrate`` option.
-This will proceed largely as described in chapter 4 (:doc:`lockss-manual:configuring`) of the LOCKSS 2.0-beta1 System Manual, **but with a number of notable differences described here.** Follow these steps:
+The second part of this phase is to run the :program:`configure-lockss` tool with the special ``--migrate`` option. **With some notable exceptions described below**, this will proceed largely as described in chapter 4 (:doc:`lockss-manual:configuring`) of the :doc:`lockss-manual:index`:

-1. Per section 4.1 (:ref:`lockss-manual:Configuration Prerequisites`) of the LOCKSS 2.0-beta1 System Manual, gather information about your LOCKSS 2.x host (which is a new host if doing a new-host migration or your LOCKSS 1.x host if doing a same-host migration).
+1. Per section 4.1 (:ref:`lockss-manual:Configuration Prerequisites`) of the :doc:`lockss-manual:index`, gather information about your LOCKSS 2.x host (which is a new host if doing a new-host migration or your LOCKSS 1.x host if doing a same-host migration).

-2. Run the following command as the ``lockss`` user in the LOCKSS 2.x installation directory:
+2. Run the following command as the ``lockss`` user in the :ref:`lockss-manual:LOCKSS Installer Directory`:

    .. code-block:: shell

       scripts/configure-lockss --migrate

-   This is almost the same as section 4.2 (:ref:`lockss-manual:invoking-configure-lockss`) of the LOCKSS 2.0-beta1 System Manual, but with the additional ``--migrate`` option.
+   This is almost the same as section 4.2 (:ref:`lockss-manual:invoking-configure-lockss`) of the :doc:`lockss-manual:index`, but with the additional ``--migrate`` option.

-3. The first prompt, :guilabel:`Command to use to execute kubectl commands`, is the same as that from section 4.3 (:ref:`lockss-manual:Kubernetes Settings`) of the LOCKSS 2.0-beta1 System Manual.
+3. The first prompt, :guilabel:`Command to use to execute kubectl commands`, is the same as that from section 4.3 (:ref:`lockss-manual:Kubernetes Settings`) of the :doc:`lockss-manual:index`.
 If you are using the K3s Kubernetes environment that ships with LOCKSS 2.x, the proposed value is already correct; hit :kbd:`Enter` to accept it.
 (Otherwise, enter the command needed to invoke :program:`kubectl` in your environment.)

 4. This step depends on your :ref:`Migration Scenario`:

    .. tab-set::
+      :class: sd-bg-light

       .. tab-item:: New-Host Migration
          :sync: newhost